 Billions of fish and other sea life are killed every year for food.
 Despite the fact that these animals have nervous systems similar to our own and can feel pain, they are usually slaughtered without any regard for their welfare and denied even the basic rights of protection afforded to land animals who are raised for food.
 As a result, fish suffer horribly in nets, at the end of hooks and on the decks of fishing boats, suffocating slowly or being cut open while still conscious.

 There are about 32 million hens in the UK producing 24 million eggs each day.
 More than half of them are kept in severely crowded battery-style cages and typically have little more usable space than the size of an A4 piece of paper.
 These birds’ existence is a living hell.
 The wire mesh of the cages rubs off their feathers, chafes their skin and cripples their feet.
-Farmers cut off part of their beaks with a burning-hot blade when they’re just a few days old to prevent them from pecking each other to death because of the stress of the severe crowding.
+Farmers cut off part of their beaks with an infra-red laser when they’re just a few days old to prevent them from pecking each other to death because of the stress of the severe crowding.
 The hens often suffer from broken bones and osteoporosis, and disease runs rampant in the filthy, cramped sheds.
 Many birds die, and the survivors are often forced to live with their dead cagemates as their bodies rot.

 A video posted by PETA UK (@petauk) on